How to Defend Yourself Against Fraud Charges: Complete Guide

 Crime or Civil Debt?
 The Key Battle

 This is the decisive question in most of the fraud cases we defend.
 Thousands of businesses fail every year, leaving unpaid debts behind.
 That is NOT fraud, it is civil insolvency.
-For there to be a criminal offense, the prosecution must prove the antecedent intent: that the defendant already knew, before signing the contract, that they were not going to fulfil it.
+For there to be a criminal offence, the prosecution must prove the antecedent intent: that the defendant already knew, before signing the contract, that they were not going to fulfil it.

 Subsequent intent (deciding not to pay later because of supervening financial difficulties) is not criminally punishable.
 Our job is to reconstruct the chronology to show that the initial will was to comply.